 The circuit court based its interpretation on the premise that the parties' agreement was confined to "being married and having and raising children together" on the undisputed point that the parties had not discussed the possibility of divorce before pursing IVF.
-We hold that the court's interpretation is contrary to the plain terms of the agreement.
-As previously noted, we find the Appellate Court of Illinois's ruling in Szafranski v.
-Dunston, 34 N.E.3d 1132 (III.
-App.
-Ct.
-2015) (Szafranski II) helpful in our analysis.
+We conclude that the court's interpretation is contrary to the plain terms of the agreement, and observe that the Appellate Court of Illinois's ruling in Szafranski is instructive on this point.
 There, Jacob argued that the parties' agreement did not provide that "Karla could use the pre-embryos without his consent" because the parties "never even discussed or contemplated" the disposition of their pre-embryos in the future.
-Szafranski II, 34 N.E.3d at 1149.
-The to Mother.
-If the roles were reversed, as counsel suggests, and there was an enforceable agreement to "give all of the embryos a chance at life, no matter what," then the court could award the pre-embryo to Father as the party seeking to give the pre-embryo a chance at life.
-In that case, he would most likely have to find a surrogate, or he could donate the embryo to another couple.
-To suggest that enforcing such a promise could lead to courts ordering women to undergo forced pregnancies conjures an overstated parade of horribles.
-It would be just as unrealistic to suggest that protecting a woman's choice to terminate a pregnancy could lead to orders forcing women to terminate pregnancies against their will.
-These hypotheticals fail to take into account clearly established public policy.
+Szafranski, 34 N.E.2d at 1149.
+The Appellate Court rejected that line of argument, reasoning that Jacob's view would enable him "to limit Karla's use of the pre-embryos each time a previously unidentified circumstance or contingency arose" and would incorporate "a limitation into the oral contract [which] would change the fundamental essence" of the agreement.
+Id. at Because Jacob agreed to provide his sperm without any contemporaneously 1151. communicated conditions, the Court determined that his silence could not be interpreted as unenforceable as against public policy for many reasons.
 Cf. Dingle v.
 Belin, 358 Md.
-354, 369 (2000) ("[T]he decision to undergo an elective medical procedure rests with the patient, who, if competent, retains the right to exercise control over his or her body"); Sard v.
+354, 369 (2000) ("the decision to undergo an elective medical procedure rests with the patient, who, if competent, retains the right to exercise control over his or her body"); Sard v.
 Hardy, 281 Md.
 432, 439 (1977) ("(e)very human being of adult years and sound mind has a right to determine what shall be done with his own body.") (quoting Schloendorff v.
 Socy.
 N.Y.
-Hosp., 105 N.E.2d 92, 93 (N.Y.
-1914) (Cardozo, J.), overruled on other grounds by Bing v.
-Thunig, 143 N.E.2d 3 (N.Y.
-1957)); Mack v.
+Hosp., 105 N.E.2d 92, 93 (1914) (Cardozo, J.)); Mack v.
 Mack, 329 Md.
-188, 210-11 (1993) (providing that, as a corollary to the doctrine of informed consent, there exists a "Maryland common-law right of a competent adult to refuse treatment.").
+188, 210-11 (providing that, as a corollary to the doctrine of informed consent, there exists a "Maryland common-law right of a competent adult to refuse treatment.").
 Moreover, under Maryland law, the ultimate decision whether to terminate or carry a pregnancy to term is entrusted solely to the woman when a pregnancy has been established.
 See Maryland Code (1982, 2019 Repl.
 Vol, 2021 Supp.)
-Health General Article ("HG"), Section 20-209(b) ("Except as otherwise provided in this subtitle, the State may not interfere with the decision of a woman to terminate a pregnancy[.]" (emphasis added)).
+Health General Article ("HG"), Section 20-209 ("Except as otherwise provided in this subtitle, the State may not interfere with the decision of a woman to terminate a pregnancy . . . ." (emphasis added)).